movementlabsxyz/MIP/GLOSSARY.md

 The process of confirming a (sequence of) blocks after it has been processed by the FFS protocol on L1.

 **Potential token**
-Token that could potentially be converted to circulating \$L1MOVEor \$L2MOVE token.
+Token that could potentially be converted to circulating \$L1MOVE or \$L2MOVE token.
 A bridge transfer releases the potential token on the target change, while it locks source chain tokens into the potential token.

 **Potential total supply**
 Total supply plus potential token supply.